Best Dog Crates for a Baby Household (2026)

 - Slide-out plastic pan wipes clean after any disaster

-- Wire rattle: enthusiastic dogs make it sing — owners quiet it with mat placement and bumper pads
+- Wire rattle: owners report enthusiastic dogs make it sing — they quiet it with mat placement and bumper pads

-- Determined escape artists can test cheap latches; upgrade clips solve it
+- Owners with determined escape artists say the cheap latches get tested; upgrade clips solve it

 Diggs Revol